NANI (⌘) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NANI Historical Price

-According to the latest data gathered on NANI live price page, the current price of NANI is 0.00844982USD.
-The circulating supply of NANI(⌘) is 666.67M ⌘ , giving it a market capitalization of $5.63M.
+According to the latest data gathered on NANI live price page, the current price of NANI is 0.01027154USD.
+The circulating supply of NANI(⌘) is 666.67M ⌘ , giving it a market capitalization of $6.85M.

 The NANI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ⌘ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.